lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 the library seeks to support:

 #.
 To avoid stressing a filesystem, it may desirable to load a table from one thread (e.g., MPI rank) and broadcast this data to all other ranks.
 #.
-To save memory it may be desirable to place tabulated data, which is read-only after it has been loaded from file, into shared memory on a given node, even if al other data is thread local in a distributed-memory environment.
+To save memory it may be desirable to place tabulated data, which is read-only after it has been loaded from file, into shared memory on a given node, even if all other data is thread local in a distributed-memory environment.
 This is possible via, e.g., `MPI Windows`_.

-Therefore exposes several methods that can be used in this context.
+Therefore ``singularity-eos`` exposes several methods that can be used in this context.
 The function

 .. cpp:function:: std::size_t EOS::SerializedSizeInBytes() const;